 The Supper at Emmaus

-The Dutch artist repeatedly handled the subject of the scene at Emmaus throughout his life.
-But no other version achieves the perfection of this youthful work, where the mystery is suggested with such simplicity.
+Rembrandt depicted the theme of Christ at Emmaus many times throughout his career.
+However, no other version attained the perfection of this early work, in which the mystery is suggested with great simplicity.